Skip to content

 Iran

-Qatar confirmed on 11 April that the $6 billion in frozen Iranian assets remain frozen and any release requires US Treasury Department approval, which has not been granted.
-Iran had entered the Islamabad talks claiming the US had already agreed to release these funds.
+Qatar confirmed on 11 April that $6 billion in frozen Iranian assets remain frozen, with release requiring US Treasury Department approval not yet granted.
+Iran had entered Islamabad claiming the US had already agreed to release the funds.

 Sources:PressTV